 It’s possible to save £10 a month and eventually look at making a million.
-You simply need to look carefully at your expenditure and work out where money will be better used investing and saving on a regular basis.
+You simply need to look carefully at your expenditure and work out where money will be better put to work by investing on a regular basis.
 If you are passionate about making money for the future, you should be more than willing to cut off a few unnecessary expenses in the here and now.

 Building up small is easy.
-Take out a small ISA or savings account and strive to put in small amounts, to begin with.
-A new ISA will carry a powerful interest rate which you can use to start building compound interest on, year after year.
-If you have little money to invest, do still try to save, especially if there’s a chance for you to claim interest on top.
+Take out an investment ISA or savings account and strive to put in small amounts, to begin with.
+A managed investment ISA will allow you to start compounding money, year after year.
+If you have little money, do still try to invest something.
+We all have to start somewhere.